related by the Dold-Kan correspondence

 The classical example is the category of topological spaces with weak equivalences those continuous functions which are homotopy equivalences or weak homotopy equivalences.
 The corresponding homotopy category is often referred to as “the homotopy category”, by default, or the “classical homotopy category” for emphasis.
 This turns out to be equivalent to the category of topological spaces or (for weak homotopy equivalences) of just those homoemorphic to CW-complexes with left homotopy-classes of continuous functions between them, whence the name “homotopy category”.

 The existence of a homotopy category, as well as tractable presentations of it typically require extra properties of the class of weak equivalences (such as that they admit a calculus of fractions) or even extra structure (such as fibration category/cofibration category structure, or full model category structure, or further enhancements of that to simplicial model category structures, etc).
+See at homotopy category of a model category for more on this.

 These two concepts of “homotopy category” are compatible: to a category with weak equivalences is associated, if it exsists, an (∞,1)-category obtained by universally forcing the weak equivalences to become actual homotopy equivalences, also called the simplicial localization at the weak equivalences.
 The homotopy categories of and of coincide, which justifies the terminology “homotopy category” generally.